Simply-Fulcrum/agent-black/README.md

 ## Required Permissions

-- The bot requires access to the channel you want it to log it's messages in to.
+- The bot requires access to the channel you want it to log its messages in to.
 Preferably, this should be the staff channel; log channels are generally muted by staff because of bot spam in them.
 This bot doesn’t usually spam messages, so it would be good if it logs in a channel that everyone can see.
 - The only administrative permission the bot requires is the 'Ban Members' permission.
 The bot can only view the server ban list with this command as the bot pulls the bans directly from the ban list.
 Without this permission, the bot cannot function.
 The bot also has its own ban command.

 ## FAQ